FY2025 wait times by category, service center, and field office, plus the quarterly trend data that national averages bury.

 Most I-485 applicants file Form I-765 (work permit, category C09) and Form I-131 (Advance Parole) concurrently.
 The companion filing fees are $260 for I-765 and $630 for I-131, on top of the $1,440 I-485 fee for applicants 14 and older.

-April 2026 medians for companion applications: I-765 C09 around 3.7 months, I-131 around 6.1 months.
-Combined EAD/AP cards ("combo cards") are issued when both applications clear around the same time.
+Recent medians for companion applications (early 2026): I-765 C09 around 3.7 months, I-131 around 6.1 months.
+USCIS often issues the EAD and Advance Parole as separate documents now, so plan for two documents arriving on separate timelines.
 You can check your EAD application status five different ways once USCIS receipts your I-765.

 The renewal math has gotten tighter.
 With EAD validity cut to 18 months (PA-2025-27) and the 540-day automatic extension removed (October 30, 2025 IFR), a typical I-485 applicant now files an EAD renewal while the original EAD still has 180+ days left.
 If you wait too long, you stop working.
 File 6 months ahead of expiration, not later.